-8. Display the Tree view by clicking on the Tree tab at the bottom of the MegAlign Pro window.
+Click on the Tree tab at the bottom of the MegAlign Pro window to display the Tree view.
+Choose the Neighbor Joining:BIONJ method.
+In the popup dialog, keep the default values and click OK.
+The tree appears, graphically illustrating plausible evolutionary relationships for the seven species.

-The phylogenetic tree graphically illustrates plausible evolutionary relationships for the seven species.
+Change the distance metric by choosing Distance > Parameters.
+Note that the original Metric was Uncorrected Pairwise Distance.
+Change the selection to Tamura-Nei (1993) and press OK.

-9. Using the Distance section on the right, change the Metric from Uncorrected Pairwise Distance to Tamura-Nei (1993).
-Unlike in Try it! - Perform a Clustal Omega alignment, where changing the method caused a visible change in the tree organization, the tree retains the original structure, and has only slight changes in the branch length.
+Unlike the Try it! - Perform a Clustal Omega alignment tutorial, where changing the method caused a visible change in the tree organization, the tree retains the original structure, and has only slight changes in the branch length.

-10. Save the project using File > Save, or by clicking on the Save tool ().
+10. Save the project using File > Save, or by clicking on the Save tool ( $\blacksquare$ ).